Finistere/antidote/docs/tutorial.rst

 ========

 This tutorial is a quick lesson on how to use Antidote features to write better code.
 It is a series of steps to show what can be done easily.
+It will focus on how to declare services and configuration.
+Note that Antidote can do a lot more than presented here, don't hesitate to check out the

 1. Overview